AQZ Netplay Input Plugin for Nintendo 64 Emulators

 (Note: If anyone is using WiFi (other than spectators), the game may be laggy unless they have a strong signal with low interference.
 You will probably be much better off if everyone has a wired connection.)

 Use the /name <name> command to change your name.
 The name you choose will be remembered next time you play.

 When everyone has joined, use the /start command to start the game.

-What golf mode does is allow certain games to be played with absolutely no lag no matter how much latency there is on the connection.
-It will only work with games where only one player plays at a time.
-The reason it is called golf mode is because I designed it specifically for Mario Golf.
+Golf mode allows certain games to be played with absolutely no lag no matter how much latency there is on the connection.
+It works with games where only one player plays at a time.
+It is called “golf mode” because it was designed for Mario Golf.

 To turn golf mode on and off, use the /golf command.
 Every player must turn golf mode on for golf mode to work.
 Also, autolag must be disabled.